zpdsherlock/lighthouse/readme.md

   --gather-mode, -G              Collect artifacts from a connected browser and save to disk.
 (Artifacts folder path may optionally be provided).
 If audit-mode is not also enabled, the run will quit early.
   --audit-mode, -A               Process saved artifacts from disk.
 (Artifacts folder path may be provided, otherwise defaults to ./latest-run/)
   --only-audits                  Only run the specified audits  [array] --only-categories              Only run the specified categories.
-Available categories: accessibility, best-practices, performance, pwa, seo  [array]
+Available categories: accessibility, best-practices, performance, seo  [array]
   --skip-audits                  Run everything except these audits  [array] --budget-path                  The path to the budget.json file for LightWallet.  [string] --disable-full-page-screenshot Disables collection of the full page screenshot, which can be quite large  [boolean]